 The Human Resources Division oversees all appointments of new staff, leave allocations and probation requirements.
-The following documents are available on the web for your information: Job profile for Hall Wardens; Job profile for House Wardens; Job profile for Sub-Wardens; Conditions of service of House Wardens; Policy & Procedures: Posts of part-time Hall Wardens, House Wardens and Assistant House Wardens; Policy and Procedures: Sub-Warden Posts in Undergraduate residences; Benefits and allowances of Hall and House Wardens; Leave of Absence.
+The following documents are available on the web for your information: Job profile for Hall Wardens; Job profile for Sub-Wardens; Conditions of service of House Wardens; Conditions of service of Sub-Wardens; Policy & Procedures: Posts of part-time Hall Wardens, House Wardens and Assistant House Wardens; Policy and Procedures: Sub-Warden Posts in Undergraduate residences; Benefits and allowances of Hall and House Wardens; Leave of Absence.